 4. System operator; overseeing and directing the energy system

-Within this initiative, we are expanding our role as a manager of physical grids with the management of digital data flows.
+grids is important in this regard, both in real time for business operations and in the long term for investment decisions.
+We are expanding our role as a manager of physical grids with the management of digital data flows.
 We are exchanging increasing amounts of data with customers, municipalities, market parties and other grid managers on a range of topics, such as available grid capacity.
 This expanding role in overseeing and directing the energy system means we are becoming a system operator.

 The results achieved in the area of these initiatives are discussed in the section on Results.